pcdshub/pcdsdevices/docs/source/upcoming_release_notes/1376-add_new_targets.rst

 Device Features
 ---------------
-- change targets from 5 to 9
+- change 'TMOSpectrometerSOLIDATTStates'target count from 5 to 9

 New Devices
 -----------